-After identifying our median employee, we calculated total 2021 compensation for our median employee and our Chief Executive Officer in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K, which includes base pay, overtime pay, bonuses, stock option awards, and the Company's matching contribution to the employee's 401(k) plan.
+After identifying our median employee, we calculated total 2022 compensation for our median employee and the annualized compensation of Mr. Scavilla, our Chief Executive Officer, in accordance with the requirements of Item 402(c)(2)(x) of Regulation S-K, which includes base pay, overtime pay, bonuses, stock option awards, and the Company's matching contribution to the employee's 401(k) plan.
 We added the dollar value of insurance premiums paid by the Company to the annual total compensation of our median employee and our Chief Executive Officer.